JWT Token Authentication

 Token scopes (Execution API)

-The Execution API defines two token scopes:
+The Execution API defines two token scopes with different lifetimes:

 - workload